Senryoku/Deecy/Readme.md

 - Ikaruga need some sort of MMU support :(
     Apparently only around the Store Queue, but I'm still unsure how much of the MMU I need to implement to circumvent this (and the interpreter is already painfully slow).
-    The fact that the issue arise before issuing a pref instruction with the MMU on lead me to think there's more to it.

 ### Nice to have